 It has been a lot of fun trying to get things to compile and making tests pass.
 And also have the chance to study how things are implemented in more detail.
 I wish web standards had some of the checks available in C++.
 Now I am well aware that C++ does not have the best reputation, but English is even more error-prone.
 Granted, the level of abstraction English sits at can also make things easier.

 I can heartily recommend this to anyone who has been interested in doing this, but didn’t because it seemed too intimidating.
 Mind that the first contribution is a bit of a hurdle and can be humbling.
 Definitely was for me!
-I recommend tackling something that seems doable, but as with a lot of things it appears to get easier over time.
+I recommend tackling something that seems doable.
+And remember that as with a lot of things it will get easier over time.

 I have often wondered what it would be like to work for Apple and now I have the privilege to find out!
 There’s a lot of amazing people on the WebKit team I have had the pleasure of meeting and collaborating with.
 Getting to do a lot more of that will be terrific.
 Writing this it’s still somewhat difficult to comprehend it’s actually happening.